sbevza/A8_Algorithmic_trading/README.md

 - The user sets the number of points on which the graph should be plotted (the number of points is not less than in the loaded file)
 - All points are evenly distributed between the start and end dates
 - On the final graph adjacent points must be connected by a straight line
-- Two interpolation methods must be implemented: *Cubic Spline* and *Newton's Polynomial of nth degree*.
+- The *Cubic Spline* interpolation method must be implemented.
 - There should be a button in the interface for drawing the cubic spline graph
-- There should be a button in the interface for drawing the graph by the Newton polynomial of nth degree
-- There should be a field in the interface for entering the degree of the Newton polynomial
 - There should be a button in the interface for clearing the field to draw graphs (the field is cleared only when you click on this button or new data is uploaded)
 - There can be up to 5 graphs displayed in the field at the same time (all graphs have different color)
 - If there are already 5 graphs displayed in the field, the buttons for drawing new graphs must be blocked
 - The interface has to contain the following information about the graphs:
     - Color
     - Name of the file from which the data were taken
-    - Interpolation method (specifying the degree if it is a Newton polynomial)
-- Provide the ability to output the values of the stock quotes function obtained by both interpolation methods according to a user-defined argument value (date and time)
+- Provide the ability to output the values of the stock quotes function obtained by interpolation method according to a user-defined argument value (date and time)

 ## Part 2.
 Approximation of tabulated functions